 As part of the course, participants will be expected to present one case study related to a recent catastrophic event.
 The topic must fall within the themes presented in lectures (see list above) and will need to approved by the instructor.
 Depending on class enrollment, presentations will be done individually or in groups.
-Each presentation will be graded on content (mark shared equally between group members) and presentation quality (each participant will be marked individually).
+Each presentation will be 15 minutes long with 5 minutes for discussion/questions.
+Presentations will be graded on content (mark shared equally between group members) and quality of delivery (each participant will be marked individually).